Skip to Content

 • Tasmanian West Coast Wilderness - Shared Tour (Departs Thursdays)

 Day 11: Launceston.
-After your morning flight from Adelaide to Launceston, meet your local guide at 1 pm to start your journey to UNESCO World Heritage-listed Cradle Mountain National Park.
+After your morning flight from Adelaide to Launceston be met at 11.00 am at the Launceston Transit Centre by your local guide and start your journey to with a visit at the Tasmanian Arboretum near Devonport.
+You may have a chance to spot the elusive platypus and up to 80 bird species.
+The journey continues to UNESCO Word Heritage-listed Cradle Mountain National Park continues.
 En route, stop in Sheffield to see the famous murals.
 Travel through lush rolling farm pasture before reaching the alpine bush of the Cradle Valley.
-Enjoy an introduction to this captivating alpine environment before settling in at your accommodation for the night.
+If time permits, we will get into the National Park this afternoon for a good chance to spot some Wombats at Ronny Creek.

 Day 12: Cradle Mountain.
-Today you will be mesmerised by the beautiful alpine landscapes of Cradle Mountain, where in many places, dolerite cracked into vertical columns resulting in spectacular sculpted mountains and cliffs.
-On a clear day, the rugged grandeur of Cradle Mountain is reflected in the tranquil waters of Dove Lake, or you may experience the drama of its craggy peaks through swirling mist.
-Your guide will introduce you to the many endemic fauna and flora species of the region, including the magical forests of Pandani, Sassafras, King Billy Pines and species such as echidnas, Pademelons and wombats.
-In the afternoon, travel towards the rugged west coast and the quaint fishing town of Strahan.
+Today you will be mesmerised by the beautiful alpine landscapes of Cradle Mountain, where in many places, dolerite cracked into vertical columns has resulted in spectacular sculpted mountains and cliffs.
+On a clear day the rugged grandeur of Cradle Mountain is reflected in the tranquil waters of Dove Lake, or you may experience the drama of its craggy peaks through swirling mist.
+Your guide will introduce you to the many endemic fauna and flora species of the region, including magical forests of Pandani, Sassafras, King Billy Pines and species such as echidnas, Pademelons and wombats.

 • Tasmanian West Coast Wilderness - Shared Tour